NubbyBoi/desmos-cpu/README.md

 3. Entry point is at the `main` label, as seen in `demo1.asm` and `demo2.asm`
 4. Yeah have fun (this will be worse for you than it was for me)
 5. I claim to have added support for comments and blank lines.
 I have not.
 Deal with it.

+## I/O Convention

+- Programs should expect inputs to be at the start of RAM
+- Programs should output to the start of RAM
+- By "the start of RAM", I mean the lowest addresses in ascending order
+- For example, a program with 3 inputs should expect them at addresses 1, 2 and 3 of RAM
+- Outputs may overwrite inputs in order to properly be at the start of RAM
+- Alternatively, outputs may begin immediately after inputs